 Facial or jaw pain that occurs after eating or speaking

 A crooked jaw can cause pain after eating, talking or even smiling.

 Patients with a crooked jaw may have migraine headaches caused by the teeth and jaw muscles straining to function correctly.

 A patient with a crooked jaw may experience tooth sensitivity and uneven wear.
 The enamel wears away much faster on teeth that experience forced grinding.

 For the jaws to function correctly, they need the bones, muscles, and tendons to work together.
 A malfunction in any of these structures or lack of synchronicity in their function can cause an uneven jaw.
 Other causes include;

 Trauma or broken jaw

-You may suffer trauma from a fall, accident, sport-related injury or assault.
-This, in turn, can cause a fractured, dislocated or a broken jaw.
+You may suffer trauma from falls, accidents, sport-related injuries or assault.
+This, in turn, can cause a fractured, dislocated or broken jaw.
 Significant damage in your jaw may require you to undergo surgery to help restructure and heal it.

-Temporomandibular joint disorders, popularly known as TMJ disorder, is a prevalent medical condition that can occur as a result of trauma or arthritis.
-Other times, the symptoms of TMJ may occur without an apparent cause.
+Temporomandibular joint disorder, popularly known as TMJ disorder, is a prevalent medical condition that can occur as a result of trauma or arthritis.
+Other times, the symptoms of TMJ may occur without an apparent cause(1).
 Fortunately, there are various ways you can treat it;

 - During acutely painful episodes, apply ice to your jaw to minimise pain and inflammation